 It is fair to say—as she indulged his cross-dressing behind the blinds or curtains of the kitchen or sitting room, until she went home to her own cottage, a cottage he thought he was paying the mortgage on—that she had him hanging on for sexual favours (“a bit of—you know—hetero”, he confided on the phone to my brother) and the promise of intimate terms she’d never allow – or at least stand by.

-(While they were at it, he could’ve turned on the voice recognition software and produced his own version of a quixotic classic.)
+(If she had got to the point where she did not object to relations with him, while they were at it, he could’ve turned on the voice recognition software and produced his own version of a quixotic classic, just to contain himself.)

-Another example of the petrification of the soul by an anonymous, paralysing gaze ever keen to spy and throw covert shame and violence on the failure to play the right role.
+Another example of the petrification of the soul by an anonymous gaze ever keen to spy and throw covert, violent shame on the failure to play the right role.

 And brush and touch others’ lives, guilt monger and emotionally blackmail in the process.

 And on one or more occasions the emancipatory mother of two by a previous marriage, in her sixties, took the metonym for the heteronormative patriarchy by the ear down to her metonynm for institutional critique (the solicitor) when it looked scandalously like her youthful drive might be in danger of not fully disinheriting that nuclear family of his for the good of the sisterhood.